csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 4. To download data from all resources for this patient in a single JSON, click “Download All”

 ### Negotiated Verification Criteria:
+Please see: [Client Acceptance Criteria Documenation](#client-acceptance-criteria-documenation) for documentation on our conversation with the industry partner. <br/>

 From our discussions with our industry partner we agreed that accessing patient information in its entirety was an important use case.
 As such this is one of the features developed to enable the user to do just so.
 Since the user is a clinician they might want to save the data they are accessing for later use.

 As such, the acceptance criteria for this feature are: